SPP 501–01: Mandatory Retirement Plans

 Arizona Board of Regents Policy Manual - 6–601; –604; –605

-All university police officers, eligible police administrative employees, and eligible police service professionals who are under age 50 and are regularly assigned hazardous duty are required to contribute to the Public Safety Personnel Retirement System.
+Eligible certified university police officers and recruits who are employed full-time and who are regularly assigned hazardous duty are required to participate in the Public Safety Personnel Retirement System (PSPRS).

-Both the employee and the state contribute to the plan as prescribed by law.
+Both the employee and the university contribute to the plan as prescribed by law.

 skip navigation bar